chinzhening/capstone-project/report/main.typ

 Nevertheless, due to their robustness and broad applicability, Monte Carlo simulations have become the workhorse of computational finance.

 This report provides an overview of Monte Carlo methods in finance.
 Working knowledge of derivative pricing is assumed and the focus is on the implementation of Monte Carlo methods for pricing derivatives.
-We first introduce some basic concepts in option pricing, followed by the basic Monte Carlo method for estimating expected payoffs.
-The discussion then addresses the limitations of the basic method and also the standard variance reduction techniques.
+We first introduce some basic concepts in option pricing, followed by the plain Monte Carlo method for estimating expected payoffs.
+The discussion then addresses the limitations of the plain method and also the standard variance reduction techniques.

 #pagebreak()
 = Option Pricing